Term life insurance is more straightforward, flexible, and affordable than whole life insurance, making it a better option for most people.

 Term: 1-30 years

 Terms range anywhere from 1 year to 30, typically available in 5-year increments.
+A select number of companies have created 40 year, but they are uncommon.

 Ideally, your financial commitments decrease as you get older, so you can pick a term just long enough to cover your needs.